 - Working quickly, pour the batter into the prepared cake pan, and smooth the top.

-Let the cake cool for at least 30 minutes before removing it from the pan to finish cooling.
+- Let the cake cool for at least 30 minutes before carefully removing it from the pan and transferring it to a wire rack to finish cooling.